 And then asked if he always worked as a heel, he put himself over as nobody else could.

 "Unfortunately, I was born with the most gorgeous eyes a human being ever had, so I grew the mustache and eyebrows so people could be terrified of me, and then I got the loud voice.
 I never wanted to be the bad guy, but I’d step out there, and the fans would boo me.
 I worked with guys almost as ugly as I was, and they’d still boo me!"

-Ox Baker admits that Stan Stasiak invented the heart punch, though Ox would rename his move the "hurt punch" after Stasiak took issue with Ox using his finisher.
+Ox Baker admits that Stan Stasiak invented the heart punch, though Ox renamed his move the "hurt punch" after Stasiak took issue with Ox using his finisher.
 Arguably, because of Ox Baker’s larger size, his heart punch looked more devastating than Stasiak’s.

-Wrestling promoters, always trying to use any situation to fill their coffers, used this tragedy to convince fans that Alberto Torres died because of Ox Baker’s heart punch.
+Wrestling promoters, always trying to take full advantage of any situation to fill their coffers, used this tragedy to convince fans that Alberto Torres died because of Ox Baker’s heart punch.

 A year later, on August 1st, 1972, Ray Gunkel, one of the owners of the NWA Georgia and a top babyface for the territory in the ’60s, collapsed and died after a rematch against Ox Baker.
-Medics determined that arteriosclerosis (hardening and plaque build-up in the arteries), and perhaps eating a sizeable greasy meal beforehand, was a factor in his death of heart trauma.
+Medics determined that arteriosclerosis (hardening and plaque build-up in the arteries) and perhaps eating a sizeable greasy meal beforehand was a factor in his death due to heart trauma.

 Even though it is a mere coincidence that Ox Baker wrestled both men before their deaths, he didn’t like to discuss these two tragic (albeit accidental) deaths in detail, though they further cemented him as one of the most infamous wrestlers in the world.